Did you miss the community meeting last week?

 The proposal should include information on the venue (anywhere in the EU, UK, and associated countries – Iceland, Norway, Albania, Bosnia and Herzegovina, North Macedonia, Montenegro, Serbia, Turkey, Israel, Moldova, Switzerland, Faroe Islands, Ukraine, Tunisia, Georgia, Armenia), and a tentative budget.
 Organizers can be based at institutions worldwide.
 CECAM and Psi-k are committed to support the event with up to 30,000 euro.
 Conference fees may be charged only to cover costs.

-The call will be open until June 15th 2019 and the final outcome will be communicated at the end of July 2019.
-Proposals that are not selected will be considered also for regular CECAM and Psi-k activities, if the organizers activate this option in the submission.
-The conference must take place between Apr 2020 and Mar 2021, avoiding for this year overlaps with Psi-k 2020, that will be held in September 2020.
+The call will be open until September 5th 2021 and the final outcome will be communicated at the end of November 2021.
+Proposals that are not selected will be considered also for regular CECAM and Psi-k activities, if the organisers activate this option in the submission.
+The conference must take place between Apr 2022 and Mar 2023, avoiding for this year overlap with Psi-k 2022, that will be held August 22-25 2022.

 For further information, please do not hesitate to contact us.